altwohill/altwohill.github.io/_posts/2018-05-06-SilverStripe-React-GraphQL.md

   }

 ```
-If you've got a better way I'm all ears!
+Now I can link to `/resources/app/client/build/main.js` and `/resources/app/client/build/main.css` without worrying.
+Of course, this breaks the cache-busting, so if you've got a better way I'm all ears!

 ## Handle javascript URLs nicely ##